OctopusDeploy/docs/docs/shared-content/octopus-recommendations/project-recommendations.include.md

 ## Automate every component's deployment {#automate-every-components-deployment}

 A typical scenario we see is that application deployments are automated, but the database piece is not.
-That's still a manual process that means a DBA has to run the scripts on the night of deployment to production.
+That's still a manual process which means a DBA has to run the scripts on the night of deployment to production.
 After they finish, the automated process can be kicked off.
 Because this is manual, there's a good chance one or more of the scripts were not included in the deployments to dev, testing or staging.
 Without prior testing, the likelihood of success goes down, and the deployment time goes up.

 Essentially, this great automated process takes a few minutes to finish, but it depends on a manual process that takes anywhere from ten minutes to an hour to complete.
 Every component of the application needs to be automated, even the database.
 Octopus Deploy integrates with many [database deployment](/docs/deployments/databases/index.md) tools to help with this sort of automation.